nus-cs2103-AY2425S1/ip/docs/README.md

 ### Sorting tasks

-You may sort your tasks either by deadline or by description.
+You may sort your tasks either by `deadline` or by `description`.
 Note that using this command won't modify your current list, but it will just show you the list in the sorted order you described in ascending order.

 Use the following command:
 ```